obsidianmd/obsidian-help/en/How to/Link to blocks.md

 ### What is a block

-A "block" can a paragraph, a blockquote, or a list item, etc. In general, anything that has empty lines before and after is a block. ^dcf64c
+A "block" can be a paragraph, a blockquote, a list item, etc. In general, anything that has empty lines before and after is a block. ^dcf64c

 ### Link to blocks